MuktaHardikar/watertap-seto/docs/technical_reference/unit_models/chem_soft.rst

    * Softening procedure: ``single_stage_lime``, ``excess_lime``, ``single_stage_lime_soda``, ``excess_lime_soda``
    * Silica removal: ``True``, ``False``

-Degrees of Freedom
+Degrees of Freedom/Variables
 ------------------
-The chemical softening model has 17 degrees of freedom that should be fixed for the unit to be fully specified.
+The chemical softening model has 18 degrees of freedom that should be fixed for the unit to be fully specified.
 Additionally, depending on the chemical softening process selected, chemical dosing may or may not be required to be fixed.

-Typically, the following 6 variables define the input feed.
+Typically, the following 7 variables define the input feed.

 .. csv-table::
    :header: "Variables", "Variable Name",  "Unit"